Zingle/web-chat/README.md

         conversationTimestampHeaderFormat: 'MMMM D YYYY, h:mm A',
         fetchHistory: 'Load more',
         fetchingHistory: 'Retrieving history...',
+        frontend
-        frontendEmailChannelDescription: 'To talk to us using email just send a message to our email address and we\'ll reply shortly:',
+        ChannelDescription: 'To talk to us using email just send a message to our email address and we\'ll reply shortly:',
         headerText: 'How can we help?',
         inputPlaceholder: 'Type a message...',
         introAppText: 'Message us below or from your favorite app.',